CertiKProject/zkwasm-fv/README.md

       acc_u32_if_popcnt get val_res :: nil).
 ```

 We keep the Coq code line-by-line similar to the original circuit definition, in order to minimize the risk of translation mistakes.
 One difference is the `circuits/etable/mod.rs` file (609 lines of circuit code, out of about 6000 in total), which is written using a macro `sum_ops_expr_with_init` that manipulates syntactic expressions in a way that is hard to translate literally in a shallow embedding.
-The corresponding file ETableModel.v is therefore translated more loosely, although still gate-by-gate.
+The corresponding file `ETableModel.v` is therefore translated more loosely, although still gate-by-gate.

-### Cell allocation and range axioms
+### Cell Allocation and Range Axioms

-The BitTable and JTable circuits are written directly against the Halo2 API, and we verify them at that level.
-But for ETable and MTable zkWasm uses an “allocator” approach where virtual columns are given offsets to pack them into a smaller number of Halo2 columns.
-For this verification we did not consider the allocation system, instead each “cell” in the Rust code is treated as a table column in the Coq code, and we again manually translate the gates.
+The `bit_table` and `JTable` circuits are written directly against the Halo2 API, and we verify them at that level.
+But for the `ETable` and `MTable`, zkWasm uses an “allocator” approach where virtual columns are given offsets to pack them into a smaller number of Halo2 columns.
+For this verification, we did not consider the allocation system.
+Instead, each “cell” in the Rust code is treated as a table column in the Coq code, and we again manually translate the gates.
 We believe this is a better use of verification engineer time, since the allocation code is less likely to have bugs.

-The allocation code is also responsible for inserting lookup-constraints into the RTable to force numbers to be in certain ranges.
+The allocation code is also responsible for inserting lookup-constraints into the `RTable` to force numbers to be in certain ranges.
 Since we trust the allocation code, these are also modeled as direct axioms.
 For example, code in `etable/mod.rs` like
 ```rust
 let enabled_cell = allocator.alloc_bit_cell();
 let rest_mops_cell = allocator.alloc_common_range_cell();